au-research/raido/readme.md

 # Project structure

 * /
-  * the rooot project contains no production code, it's just the container that holds all the other sub-projects
+  * the root project contains no production code, it's just the container that holds all the other sub-projects
   * it does contain some build code though,
   see: [/buildSrc](./buildSrc)